eth-ellis/eth-ellis.github.io/_posts/2025-04-12-maui-shell-viewmodel-lifecycle-events.md

 4. The solution should use the existing Shell parameter passing system for forwards, backwards and root navigation.

+5. The solution should work on Android, iOS, macOS and Windows.

 ### Implementation

 The below approach uses the `ShellNavigatedEventArgs.Source` property within `Shell.OnNavigated` to determine which ViewModel lifecycle event to run: